Risk markers by sex for in-hospital mortality in patients with acute coronary syndrome: a machine learning approach: Introduction

-During in the last decade, machine learning models that leverage electronic health records (EHR) have demonstrated promising results in accelerating the identification of markers and the development of auxiliary tools to make clinical decisions~\cite{hemingway_using_2017}.
-For instance, Austin et al.~\cite{austin_regression_2012} trained ensemble-based methods with results of laboratory, vital signs and physical examination data to predict the probability of 30-day mortality in patients with cardiovascular diseases; they found that the age, systolic blood pressure, glucose, creatinine and heart rate increase the risk of mortality.
-Similarly, Mcnamara et al.~\cite{mcnamara_predicting_2016} used logistic regression with medical history, initial laboratory values and vital signs for predicting in-hospital mortality in patients with myocardial infarction.
-They identified the age, heart rate, systolic blood pressure, creatinine, troponin, cardiac arrest, cardiogenic shock, and heart failure as risk markers.
-On the other hand, Chen et al.~\cite{chen_risk_2019} carried out a multivariate regression analysis of in-hospital mortality in patients over 80 years old using demographic data, medical history, hemodynamic and laboratory measurements.
-The associated mortality predictors in this study were: history of stroke, cardiac shock, Killip class III to IV, pulse rate, ejection fraction, ventricular tachycardia, serum creatinine concentration, and elevated initial white blood cells.
+At present, Electronic Health Records (EHR) provides opportunities to build evidence-based tools to support providers at the point of care~\cite{ranganath_deep_2016}.
+According to~\cite{hemingway_using_2017}, EHR assists providers to predict mortality accurately, anticipating major events, identifying risk factors, improving diagnosis, and improving patient outcomes.
+Generally, EHRs contain the patient’s medical history, such as demographic information, medication and allergies, laboratory test results, diagnoses, and so on.
+In the last years, Machine Learning (ML) methods have demonstrated promising results in accelerating markers identification and have become tools to leverage EHRs, analyze biomedical data, and facilitate clinical decisions in cardiovascular medicine~\cite{hemingway_using_2017}.
+For instance, Austin et al.~\cite{austin_regression_2012} trained ensemble-based methods using vital signs, physical examination data, and laboratory results to predict the probability of 30-day mortality in patients with ACS.
+The outcomes of their results show that age, systolic blood pressure, creatinine, and heart rate increase the risk of mortality.
+Similarly, Mcnamara et al.~\cite{mcnamara_predicting_2016} used logistic regression to predict in-hospital mortality in patients with myocardial infarction, and they identified age, systolic blood pressure, troponin, and heart failure as risk markers.
+Besides that, Chen et al.~\cite{chen_risk_2019} conducted a multivariate regression to predict in-hospital mortality rates in patients above 80 years.
+They found that the history of stroke, cardiac shock, Killip class III to IV, and elevated initial white blood cells were the markers of mortality.

-However, to the best of our knowledge, risk markers by sex and age-group for STEMI and NSTEMI have not been identified separately.
-This work aims to exploit in-hospital mortality prediction models based on machine learning together with a game-theoretic approach to model interpretation for identifying the markers in each of the desired sub-populations.
+Although many studies use ML methods to identify risk markers for ACS, the distinction between women and men in ACS sub-populations has been scarcely explored.
+The present study aims to identify in-hospital mortality markers for women and men separately in STEMI and NSTEMI sub-populations using ML models.